 Who are stalkers and why do they do it?

 often family members, ex-boyfriends, friends and acquaintances, the stalker can also be a stranger who stalks the victim just because he/she finds him/her attractive, beautiful or interesting.

-The stalker has a psychopathic instinct, with psychological and social problems, they often do not realize what they are doing or do not want to understand, they simply act on impulse, having irreversible and hideous acts.
+The stalker has a psychopathic instinct, with psychological and social problems, they often do not realize what they are doing or do not want to understand, they simply act on impulse, having irreversible and heinous acts.

 Stalker's before the Law

-The terms may not be correct, but what will prevail is interpretation, and of course there may be other types.
+The terms may not be correct, but what will prevail is the interpretation, and of course there may be other types.